Akatsuki Blitzkampf: Introduced in EN-Eins Perfektewelt

-The Anonym Merel's replacement, after her disappearance and being possessed by Mycale.
-She is an elite palace guard of the Holy Club who begin to search for her and freed her from Mycale's possession.
+The Anonym Merel's replacement and superior, after her disappearance and being possessed by Mycale.
+She is an elite palace guard of the Holy Club from an elite palace branch that is based on Switzerland, whose fighting style is an improved version of Merel's martial arts.
+Following Merel's disappearance, Anonym-Guard begin to search for her and free her from Mycale's possession.